Cloud wins big in Q1 2020 as remote work drives record demand

 Despite rampant its successes, the cloud industry faces a serious issue – ensuring capacity is expanded to cater for the surge in cloud consumption.

-Google Cloud plans to open four new data centres in Asia, Canada and the Middle East, while Alibaba Cloud revealed its plan to invest $28 billion into its cloud services over the next three years.
+Google Cloud plans to open four new data centers in Asia, Canada and the Middle East, while Alibaba Cloud revealed its plan to invest $28 billion into its cloud services over the next three years.

-“Anything on-premises that does not improve current business continuity initiatives has taken a back seat as companies rethink budgets in the face of growing uncertainty or struggle to access physical data centres,” says Canalys chief analyst Matthew Ball.
+“Anything on-premises that does not improve current business continuity initiatives has taken a back seat as companies rethink budgets in the face of growing uncertainty or struggle to access physical data centers,” says Canalys chief analyst Matthew Ball.

 “At the same time, companies around the world urgently need access to flexible compute capacity to support remote working, collaboration, online commerce and security.